p≡p for Outlook¶

 If you have GnuPG installed on your computer, p≡p will import the keys from GnuPG during the installation. p≡p will use imported keys to decrypt messages, but it will not use the keys to encrypt outgoing messages.

 The installation is straight forward, asks no questions and requests no information.
 Everything is installed by five clicks and within 10 seconds p≡p for Outlook is active.
 Close Outlook, before starting the installation.

 Step 1: Run the installation file by double clicking or pressing Enter after the file is selected.

-Step 2: The first p≡p for Outlook installation screen will appear as shown below.
+Step 2: The first p≡p for Outlook installation screen will appear.
 While loading, the installer checks for system compatibility and verifies that you have a supported version of Outlook installed.

-Step 3: The p≡p for Outlook licensing agreement will be shown as below.
+Step 3: The p≡p for Outlook licensing agreement will be shown.
 Please read through this agreement in its entirety.
 After you have read and agreed to the p≡p for Outlook licensing agreement, please check the “I accept the terms in the License Agreement” checkbox and click Install.

 Step 3.5 (Optional): If your user is a local administrator, you can change the installation scope by clicking “Advanced”. p≡p can either be installed for the current user only or for all users on this system.
 By default, p≡p for Outlook is installed for all users if the current user is local administrator.
 If the current user has no local administrator privileges, p≡p for Outlook will only be installed for the current user.

 Step 4: The installer will now need your permission to continue.
 This is a security feature of Windows.
 When the below dialog appears, please introduce the administrator password (if required) and click Yes.